dimaip/dimaip.github.io/_posts/2015-04-18-caching-typoscript.md

 ###Pagination

-When using typo3cr pagination widget, the state of the page is defined not only by the TypoScript path, but also by pagination argument in request, so the `entryIdentifier` must include: `pagination = ${request.pluginArguments.YOUR_PAGINATION_WIDGET_ID.currentPage}`.
-Actually this is one of the rear cases where you need to add something non-standard to `entryIdentifier`.
+When using the typo3cr pagination widget, the state of the page is defined not only by the TypoScript path, but also by the pagination argument in request, so the `entryIdentifier` must include: `pagination = ${request.pluginArguments.YOUR_PAGINATION_WIDGET_ID.currentPage}`.
+Actually this is one of the rare cases where you need to add something non-standard to `entryIdentifier`.
 However, guess what, this config wouldn't work!
-The reason is given in the small note in documentation, and I bet you overlooked it:
+The reason is given in the small note in the documentation, and it's easy to miss:

 > In the cache hierarchy the outermost cache entry determines all the nested entries, so it's important to add values that influence the rendering for every cached path along the hierarchy.